Hailey L Johnson, smiling headshot

 Hiking + National Parks

 Growing up in Washington made loving the outdoors feel inevitable.
-Hiking is one of my favorite ways to slow down and recharge, and I’m gradually checking national parks off my list, and I already have the next few planned.
+Hiking is one of my favorite ways to slow down and recharge.
+I'm gradually checking national parks off my list and already have the next few planned.

 Reading

-I enjoy a mix of fantasy, magical realism, and classics, with a particular fondness for stories driven by strong characters and thoughtful reflections on identity, relationships, and meaning.
+I enjoy fantasy, magical realism, and classics, especially stories driven by strong characters and thoughtful reflections on identity, relationships, and meaning.
 A few favorites:

 • Gideon the Ninth